 Examples of Localized Knowledge Structures

 1. Create all Cards in English (or another default language).
-Include a translation of the Card's content in an additional language, below the English.
+Include a translation of the Card's content in an additional language.

 English-language Card content, and any additional translations of that content, can be found in one place.